 IF A ROAD IS CLOSED, PLEASE TURN AROUND - DO NOT DROWN

-THE BOROUGH OF HATBORO IS ON SOCIAL MEDIA
+CONNECT WITH THE BOROUGH ON SOCIAL MEDIA

-Do you want to receive news from the Borough of Hatboro Police Department and Emergency Services, please visit www.nixle.com to register to receive alerts, messages and public information from the Borough of Hatboro Emergency Services.
+Do you want to receive news from the Borough of Hatboro Police Department and Emergency Services?
+Please visit www.nixle.com to register to receive alerts, messages and public information from the Borough of Hatboro Emergency Services.

 Reminder: Under Pennsylvania law, all dogs must have a license, which is available from the county treasurer or registered agents.
 Please visit www.montcopa.org for information on dog licensing and fees.

-Borough Council will be meeting on Monday, October 27, 2014 at 7:00 PM
+Borough Committee will be meeting on Monday, March 11, 2019 at 7:00 PM.

-Borough Committee will be meeting on Monday, October 13, 2014 at 7:00 PM
+Borough Council will be meeting on Monday, March 25, 2019 at 7:00 PM.

 ZONING HEARING BOARD